colorizenl/multimedialib/readme.md

 - [Cordova](https://cordova.apache.org) can wrap the web application in a hybrid web/native app for Android, iOS, and Mac.

+### Application icons

-MultimediaLib includes a command line tool that generates application icons for various platforms, based on a PNG image.
-This tool is called `IconTool`.
+MultimediaLib includes a command line tool that generates application icons for all supported platforms, based on a single PNG image.
+This tool is called `IconTool`, and takes the arguments `--input` with the original 512x125 PNG file, and `--output` for the output directory.

 More documentation
 ------------------